-This neighborhood used to be quite sleepy.
-But since the opening of the hotel across the street, the detour down Broadway directing traffic to the freeway, and the long-term construction project happening up the block, driving in this area has become a bit tricky.
+Since the opening of the hotel across the street, the detour down Broadway directing traffic to the freeway, and the long-term construction project happening up the block, driving in this area has become a bit tricky.

 The best days to find easy parking close to the studio are Sundays, and Mondays.
 Spots are generally found within a block or two most other times, but please give yourself a few extra minutes when driving.

 Clients describe my studio space as calming, homey, comfortable, inviting, and warm.
 I have both gathering and treatment rooms, a tea station, many educational references, mobility tools (including a trapeze bar!), ample floor space, a selection of chairs, mats, pillows, and carpets, as well as a massage chair, and an ADA compliant hydraulic multi-adjustable table (complete with electric warmer) for us to work with.